alex6970/Web_scraper/README.md

 ## About the project

-Extracts data from a website, here Asos.
-Then, the data is processed with pandas and finally outputed inside a csv file.
+Web scraper that retrieves all the data (brand, description, color, ..) of the items of a category on the Zalando site.
+The data is cleaned, put in a dataframe and transferred to a csv file.

 <br>